karlssberg/Motiv/docs/index.md

 ﻿# Supercharge your boolean logic

-Motiv is a .NET library that helps you write expressive, maintainable, composable and testable boolean logic.
+Motiv is a .NET library that enables you to write more expressive, maintainable, and testable boolean logic.
+Its fluent API allows you to effortlessly create and compose propositions.
-It provides a fluent API for building propositions, and it generates human-readable results that can be used in your application's user interface or to otherwise provide visibility into your application's decision-making process.
+When evaluated, Motiv generates human-readable explanations of the results, which can be presented to users or leveraged to gain valuable insights into the decision-making process.

 ### Contents
 1. [Spec](./Spec.md)